OforiPrescott/Leveraging-Big-Data-Analytics-to-Inform-Investor-Decision-on-the-GSE/Readme.md

 **Required Attribution:**
 ```
 GSE Sentiment Analysis System (2025).
-"Leveraging Big Data Analytics for Investor Decision-Making on the Ghana Stock Exchange."
+"Leveraging Machine Learning for Investor Decision-Making on the Ghana Stock Exchange."
 Developed by Amanda for academic research purposes.
 ```